Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 "George William Stivers, Captain USMC, already a World War II combat veteran of the 2nd Marine Division at Guadalcanal, while attached to NAS Miami and on a routine training flight on the afternoon of December 5, 1945, was lost in the vicinity of Fort Lauderdale, Florida."

 That quote is the official announcement.
 Subsequently, it could not be ascertained that the flight ever made it back to the Florida peninsula.
 Our search flights covered a broad stretch of the Atlantic.
 Other searches covered the Gulf of Mexico.
-Lack of good 2-way radio contact for the latter period in which they should have been able to stay aloft clouded efforts at assessment.
-Fuel starvation would finally have forced those young pilots down at sea one by one.
+Fuel starvation would finally have forced those young pilots down at sea, one by one.